 Dr Eric Meslin

-His professional experience includes roles as Bioethics Research Director of the Ethical, Legal, and Social Implications (ELSI) program at the National Human Genome Research Institute at the National Institutes of Health, followed by his appointment as Executive Director of the National Bioethics Advisory Commission established by President Bill Clinton.
-Eric has sat on a wide range of boards and committees, including Genome Canada, World Health Organization, Centers for Disease Control and Prevention and the UK Biobank.
+Dr Eric Meslin is President & CEO of the Council of Canadian Academies, a not-for-profit organization providing evidence to inform policy to the government of Canada.
+His past professional experience included roles as Bioethics Research Director of the Ethical, Legal, and Social Implications program at the National Human Genome Research Institute, and Executive Director of the National Bioethics Advisory Commission established by President Bill Clinton.
+Eric has more than 200 publications on ethical issues in science and health policy, and has sat on many boards and committees, including Genome Canada, WHO, OECD, Ditchley Foundation Canada, CDC, and UK Biobank.

-Dr Meslin is a Fellow of the Canadian Academy of Health Sciences, and a Chevalier de l’Ordre Nationale du Mérite for contributions to French bioethics policy.
+Dr Meslin is a Fellow of the Royal Society of Canada, Canadian Academy of Health Sciences, the Hastings Center, and a Chevalier de l’Ordre Nationale du Mérite for contributions to French bioethics policy.